CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 * Failed and, in the case of a higher protection requirement, also successful authentication processes should be logged.
 This concerns both local applications and accesses via the network.
 * System resources and operational safety measurements should always be monitored for critical values.
 These include, for example, information about the temperature, the load and the free space.
 * To avoid bottlenecks in the supply, information on the consumption of paper and toner should be logged and evaluated.
-* Entries, who printed at what time or used the device, may also be recorded, but could lead to privacy problems.
+* Entries, who printed at what time or used the device, may also be recorded, but could lead to data protection issues.
 Depending on the device and application, it may be useful to set the scope of logging differently or to look at additional events, such as when a device was turned on or off.
 In practice, the amount of logging also depends on the extent to which the respective device type technically supports the logging of the different events.

 In general, only authorized persons should be able to access the logged information.
-It should be prevented that e.g. On the displays of the devices or in print queue, you can see who is printing, scanning, or sending which document, or when printing, scanning, or sending which document.
+It should be prevented that e.g. On the displays of the devices or in print queue, you can see who is printing, scanning, or sending which document, or when printing, scanning, or sending.
 After determining which information to log, it must be clarified where the log data is stored.
 If possible, central logging servers should be used for this.
 Otherwise, the log files must be stored locally on each device.

 Time synchronization should be used for logging in networked IT systems.
 It is used to reliably compare the events with the information to be logged from other systems.